 The listen_backlog setting determines the length of the TCP listen backlog for incoming connections.
 This is particularly relevant for Windows builds that process requests one by one.
 When the connection queue reaches its limit, new incoming connections will be refused.
 For non-Windows builds, the default value should work fine, and there is usually no need to adjust this setting.

 This setting lets you specify an IP address and port, or Unix-domain socket path, that Manticore will accept connections on.

 The general syntax for

 searchd will listen on all network interfaces.
 Unix path is identified by a leading slash.
-Ports range could be set only for replication protocol.
+Port range can be set only for the replication protocol.

 You can also specify a protocol handler (listener) to be used for connections on this socket.
-The protocols are :
+The listeners are:

-- other Manticore agents (i.e. a remote distributed index)
+- other Manticore agents (i.e., a remote distributed table)